ToxicFrog/doom-mods/gun-bonsai/README.md

 When using a Legendoom weapon, you can press the "Cycle Legendoom Weapon Effect" key to cycle through effects, or manually select an effect from the weapon info screen.

 There are a lot of settings for this in the mod options, including which weapons can learn effects, how rapidly effects are learned, how many effect slots weapons have, etc. If you want to play with Legendoom installed but turn off integration with Gun Bonsai, set `Gun Levels per Legendoom Effect` to 0/Disabled in the settings.

-### Universal Pistol Start

-Gun Bonsai works by storing upgrade information in an item in the player's inventory.
-If this item gets removed all of your levels and upgrades will disappear.
-If you want to lose your weapons but keep your upgrades, make sure that `Keep Inventory Items` is enabled in the UPS settings, and that your upgrade binding setting is set to `weapon class` or `individual with inheritance`.

 ### Hideous Destructor